 Artist Don Wobber found this jade boulder on the bottom of the ocean off of jade cove in Big Sur.
 He hoisted the 2400 lb boulder up to the surface using buoys and then floated it along the coast bringing it to shore at a beach.
 Please note that now Big Sur's Jade Cove is now located in the Monterey Bay National Sanctuary.

-The Monarchs Come Home special exhibition has been so popular that we are creating a permanent Monarch Gallery to tell the miraculous story of the monarchs migration to the California Central Coast.
-At the location of the "old store", a hallway wall will be removed to expand the gallery space.
+The Monarchs Come Home special exhibition grew so popular we created a permanent Monarch Gallery to tell the miraculous story of the monarchs migration to the California Central Coast.